What is Quantitative Research? | Definition, Methods, Types and Uses

 Disciplines Employing Quantitative Research Method

-Unlike the qualitative research method, which is used mainly in social sciences, the quantitative research method is employed in both natural sciences and social sciences.
+Unlike the qualitative research method, used mainly in social sciences, quantitative research is employed in both natural and social sciences.
 Some of the major disciplines that employ a quantitative mode of data collection and analysis include:

 1. Biology